 Drought is a concern at key Amgen facilities, including our world headquarters in Thousand Oaks, California.
-In 2017, we continued to implement projects identified through an extensive water assessment at this location that have the potential to substantially improve water conservation and provide cost savings.
+We continue to implement projects identified through an extensive water assessment at this location that have the potential to substantially improve water conservation and provide cost savings.

 With their continuous improvement mindset, Amgen staff seek opportunities to use new technologies and approaches to use water more efficiently companywide, such as:

 - Ongoing use of next-generation biomanufacturing technologies that reduce the volume of water required to maintain manufacturing equipment and spaces

-- Conservation of approximately 6,000 cubic meters (CM) of water from cooling tower upgrades
+- Conservation of 4,300 cubic meters (CM) of water from modifications to cooling tower operations

 Most of the water we use—99 percent of it—comes from municipal sources.
 A much smaller portion—1 percent—comes directly from groundwater.
 In addition to efforts to reduce the demand for water, as described above, we also work to maximize the amount of water recovered for recycling or reuse, particularly at our facility in Puerto Rico, which features a water treatment and recycling plant that processes wastewater to a standard above potable levels.
-Overall in 2019, Amgen recycled or reused 548,000 cubic meters of water, representing 26 percent of our total water withdrawal.
+In 2020, we recycled or reused 567,000 CM of water, representing 24% of our total water withdrawal.